PSD TVET in Armenia

 - positioning of Armenia as a wine tourism destination.

 - designing of models for private-public sector cooperation;

 - improving advisory services on the management level.

-Attached to the “Private Sector Development and TVET in South Caucasus” programme two further projects are being implemented in Armenia:
+Attached to the “Private Sector Development and TVET in South Caucasus” programme one more project is being implemented in Armenia:

-–“Economic Integration of Syrian Refugees in Armenia” (EISRA) (duration – 2015-2018; www.syrarbi.am) aiming at improving preconditions for economic integration of Syrian refugees in Armenia.
+The “Economic Integration of Syrian Refugees in Armenia” (EISRA) (duration – 2015-2018; www.syrarbi.am) project aimed at improving preconditions for economic integration of Syrian refugees in Armenia.